StinkySteak/netick-im-sample/README.md

 ### How to test Narrow Phase Filter
 - Enable Props `NetworkObject` `NarrowPhaseFilter` in the inspector
 - Click either "Set Interest to None" or "Set Interest to All" in the bottom right corner (Narrow Phase Filter only)

+### Tips
+- On 2D Project, make sure to use `Vector3` as Interest Size in `AddInterestBoxArea`.
+We still have to use the Z value of minimum 1